dotenvx/dotenvx.github.io/blog/_posts/2026-02-17-dotenvx-nextjs.md

 ## Step 4: Add the Instrumentation File

 Here is the problem: Vercel serverless functions do not use `next start`.
 They invoke your route handlers directly, so the `dotenvx run` CLI wrapper is not present at runtime.
-Server-side `process.env` reads get nothing, and you see `ECONNREFUSED 127.0.0.1:5432` errors.
+Server-side `process.env` reads get nothing, and you get errors at runtime due to secrets not being available.
 The same issue applies to any serverless deployment target — Cloudflare Workers, AWS Lambda, etc. — anywhere the CLI wrapper is not invoked at runtime.

 The fix is a Next.js instrumentation file.
 Since the encrypted `.env` files are committed to git, they are part of the deployment.
 You just need to decrypt them when the serverless function starts: